NextDesignSolutions/NextJtag/README.md

                               for all other boards.
   --disable-voltage-limit     Disables artificial voltage limits of the --set-voltages option.
 Not
                               recommended, only for the brave or the stupid.
+  --disable-known-bmc-check   Disables version checks that ensure that known good BMC versions are
+                              used.
+Some BMC features may not work correctly on boards with unsupported BMC versions.
+  --disable-bs-check          Disables the check that ensures .bit bitstreams can only be programmed
+                              on the correct FPGA.
+  --set-jtag-freq FREQ        Override the default JTAG frequency with the specified frequency.
+Most
+                              cards default to 10000000, 15000000 or 30000000 (max), depending on FTDI chip.
   --prefer-libftdi            Uses open source FTDI driver for JTAG communication (default for
                               Linux)
   --prefer-ftd2xx             Uses proprietary FTDI driver for JTAG communication (default for